Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Related works

 \section{Related works}

-{\bf GAN loss:} The original GAN~\cite{goodfellow2014generative} uses the KL-divergence to measure the difference between the real and fake distributions.
-Since the mode collapse arises from the use of the KL-divergence, a variety of the divergence have been studied for GAN optimization, e.g., ~\cite{mao2017least,Nowozin16fGAN,cai2020utilizing}, including Wasserstein distance~\cite{arjovsky2017towards,arjovsky2017wasserstein}.
-In our experiments, we employ the non-saturating loss~\cite{goodfellow2014generative} based on the KL-divergence that is known to be the best choice in practice~\cite{Mescheder2018which,kurach2019large}.

-{\bf GAN architecture:} There are two foundations of the GAN architecture: One is the basic GAN~\cite{goodfellow2014generative} of which the discriminator and generator consist of the fully-connected neural networks.
-The basic GAN has been extended to early GANs, e.g., Conditional GAN~\cite{mirza2014cGAN} and WGAN~\cite{arjovsky2017wasserstein}.
-The other one is DCGAN~\cite{radford2015dcgan} that utilizes convolution networks.
-The convolution network is the essential architecture of the modern GANs, e.g.,~\cite{chen2016infogan,pathakCVPR16context,odena2017conditional,zhang2017stackgan,CycleGAN2017,brock2018large,karras2019style}.
-We thus use DCGAN as the baseline architecture.

-{\bf Explicit regularization for GAN optimization:} Wasserstain GAN requires an additional loss term to guarantee the Lipschitz constraint.
-To this aim, the original WGAN uses weight clipping~\cite{arjovsky2017wasserstein}.
-WGAN-gp uses gradient penalty~\cite{Sailmans16improved} that can improve the quality of fakes in practice.
-The spectral normalization~\cite{Miyato17spectral} is more computational efficient than the gradient-penalty.
+{\bf Loss-based GAN stabilization:} The regularization term in the loss has been studied to restrict the update of discriminator.
+In a related context, Wasserstein-GAN (WGAN) uses a weight clipping~\cite{arjovsky2017wasserstein} to guarantee the Lipschitz constraint.
+WGAN-gp uses a gradient penalty~\cite{Sailmans16improved} that can improve the quality of fakes in practice.
+The spectral normalization~\cite{Miyato17spectral} is an efficient variant of the gradient-penalty.
 Dragan~\cite{kodali2017convergence} penalizes the sharp gradient of discriminator to real data.
-These constraints act as an explicit regularizer that helps the generator to be trained.
-GANs with the non-saturating loss can be improved by the gradient-based regularization~\cite{Mescheder2018which}.
-The gradient-based regularization adds the regularization term into the GAN loss using the gradient norm of discriminator in order to restrict the training of discriminator.
+We will use the non-saturating loss~\cite{goodfellow2014generative} based on the KL-divergence that is known to be the best choice in practice.
+The non-saturating loss can be further improved using the gradient regularization~\cite{Mescheder2018which} that penalizes the gradient norm of the discriminator.
 It is shown that the penalty based on the gradient-norm of the discriminator is equivalent to adding input noise in GAN using $f$-divergence~\cite{Kevin2017regularization}.
-The drawback of gradient-based regularization is that it depends on the distribution of fakes determined by the generator which changes during training~\cite{kurach2018gan}.
-Lens-GAN~\cite{sajjadi2018tempered} introduces a filtering network that transforms the real data against the discriminator, and thus depends on the networks.
+The drawback of gradient regularization is that it depends on the distribution of fakes determined by the generator which changes during training~\cite{kurach2019large}.